 ET 690 is a discussion and issue oriented class.
 30% of your grade will be earned for class participation.
-Students are expected to attend all classes and participate in discussions.
-In addition to class participation, students will write two, three, or four papers for the class: one paper about each of the major textbooks, and one final paper, synthesizing material from all the readings in the class.
+Students are expected to attend all classes and participate in discussions both in class and online.
+In addition to class participation, students will write two, three, or four papers for the class: one paper about each of the major textbooks (except Wagner), and one final paper, synthesizing material from all the readings in the class.
 Students may opt out of one paper by volunteering to lead a class discussion one week.
 Students will sign up for days and topics to lead discussions.
 Students will earn grades for their leadership of discussions in lieu of the grade for the paper.
 In addition, students will earn grades for their participation in discussions that others are leading.
 Failure to participate in discussions will significantly impact the class participation grade (hint: read the assigned readings before class).

-There are three major textbooks for this course: Postman, Turkle, and Erneling.
+There are three major textbooks for this course: Postman, Turkle, and Toyama (there is no paper for the Wagner book).
 Students will write one paper for each of these books.
 These papers will be 5 - 10 pages and answer specific questions posed by the instructor.
 Papers will be assigned at least one week before they are due.
 Additionally, each student will write one final paper, 10 - 15 pages, synthesizing all the readings from the semester.

-For the discussions of the Carr and Burbules & Callister textbooks, there are 6 discussions (3 for Carr and 3 for Burbules & Callister).
+For the discussions of the Turkle & Toyama textbooks, there are 6 discussions (3 for Turkle and 3 for Toyama).
 Students may opt to lead one discussion in lieu of the paper for that book.
-That is, if you lead a discussion of part of the Carr textbook, you do not have to write the Carr paper; if you lead a discussion of part of the Burbules & Callister textbook, you do not have to write the Burbules & Callister paper.
+That is, if you lead a discussion of part of the Turkle textbook, you do not have to write the Turkle paper; if you lead a discussion of part of the Toyama textbook, you do not have to write the Toyama paper.
 Each of these discussions will be led by a student or pair of students in the class, and each student will lead a maximum of one discussion.
 If there are no volunteers to lead a discussion, the instructor will select a student to lead the discussion (including possibly splitting up students who signed up to lead together).

-Discussions will begin each class and should last between 1 1/2 and 2 1/2 hours.
+Discussions will begin each class and should last between 2 and 2 1/2 hours.
 While these are discussions, not presentations, you might wish to begin your discussion time with a brief presentation.
-At a minimum, you should have enough thoughts and ideas about the chapters to keep the discussion going for over an hour and a half.
+At a minimum, you should have enough thoughts and ideas about the chapters to keep the discussion going for over two hours.
 If you wish, you may design activities related to the chapters to help promote discussion.
 You should expect that all class members will have read the chapters so any chapter summaries should be extremely brief.

 In addition, you must find at least one supporting article (two if you are leading a discussion in a pair) related to the topic of the chapters.
 If you have one or more articles available before your scheduled discussion, you may wish to distribute copies of the additional articles, but you should not expect the class members to have read anything more than a brief article beyond the assigned chapter.
 Supporting articles should be either book chapters or articles from peer-reviewed journals.
 You may bring in newspaper or magazine articles, Web page printouts, or other non-scholarly articles, but at least one article per leader must be a book chapter or from a peer-reviewed journal.